cocowy1/UCS-Bench/README.md

 3. Download pre-trained models:
 Follow the instructions in the model configuration files to download all required pre-trained models:
+- DepthAnything3 ckpt for DA3NESTED-GIANT-LARGE-1.1
-- SCAL3R checkpoint for depth and SE3 camera pose estimation
+- SCAL3R checkpoint for depth and SE3 camera pose estimation (Optional)
+- Grounding-Dino weights for open-vocabulary object detection
-- YOLO-Worldv2 weights for open-vocabulary object detection
+- YOLO-Worldv2 weights for open-vocabulary object detection (Optional)
 - SAM2.1 checkpoint for mask refinement (optional but recommended, improves attribute accuracy)

 ---